kwhite2/git/lessons.md

 It's also arguably more sustainable and accessible than formats like `.docx` because of its simplicity and related ability to be read across multiple platforms.
 Use is also supported by document-conversion tools like [Pandoc](https://pandoc.org/) that can change a markdown file to an epub with one command entered into your terminal.

+## Highlighting Distinctions

+As we move forward its important to make sure we're firm on the distinctions between the three different tools outlined above.

+**Git** is a software that you use on your laptop, or your local computer/machine.
+The repository with your project's files is stored on your harddrive.
+You also edit the text files on your local machine using a plain text editor, which is another software on your local machine like VS Code.

+**GitHub** is a cloud-based platform that you access through your internet browser.
+Even though you physically are still in the same place, working on your laptop, you are no longer working on your local machine, you are on the Internet.
+This is a fundamentally different location than when you're working with your Git repository and editing and creating files in your plain text editor.
+With GitHub, you are uploading your repository - as described above - to this platform to be shared more broadly.
+You can also create private repositories if you want to use GitHub to backup a project.

+**Markdown** is the language used to format the plain text files in your Git-enabled repository.
+GitHub reads this language so your markups to the file are rendered when you view your file on the platform (i.e. #headers appears as headers, links are inserted).

 # What You Can Do with Git and GitHub

 A [study of how Digital Humanists use GitHub](https://digitalscholarship.files.wordpress.com/2016/07/spirosmithdh2016githubpresentationfinal.pdf), conducted by Lisa Spiro and Sean Morey Smith, found that a wide range of users, including professors, research staff, graduate students, IT staff, and librarians commonly used the site in their DH work.
 They used GitHub for a diverse range of activities, such as: